wekuume/wekuume-content/en/topics/understand-4-digisec/3-metadata/1-1-intro.md

 ---
 title: Getting started with metadata
 ---
-Understand what metadata is and why it is important to digital security.
+- **Understand what metadata is and why it is important to digital security**